DevResults offers several tools for defining indicators:

 - The columns for Default Reporting Cycle and Geographic Disaggregation must be filled out with the options available in your site for reporting cycles and administrative division levels (including Location).

 - You can enter multiple Sectors separated by commas, for example: "Health, Education".
-These need to already exist in your site.

 - You can enter multiple Tags separated by commas, for example: "Training, Engagement".
-These need to already exist in your site.

 - You can enter multiple Disaggregations separated by commas, for example: "Sex, Training Topic".
-These need to already exist in your site.

 - If you use disabled Disaggregations, you can include them in parentheses, for example: "Classification, Gender, (Age)".